foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000047_nixos_framework_laptop_installation_meditation_guide.md

 **Community collaboration** supports **shared knowledge** **Sustainable practices** build **long-term capability**

-Her ThinkPad is no longer just a laptop - it's a sacred tool configured to serve her highest creative potential while connecting her to a global community of technologists who share her values of openness, sustainability, and mutual support.
+Her Framework laptop is no longer just a laptop - it's a sacred tool configured to serve her highest creative potential while connecting her to a global community of technologists who share her values of openness, sustainability, and mutual support.

 Tomorrow, Maya will begin exploring the vast ecosystem of NixOS packages and development environments, with dreams of making Faeb even more elegant using advanced ClojureScript features and expanding into epub generation for educational content.
 But tonight, she rests in the satisfaction of having created a computing foundation that perfectly supports AI-assisted functional programming and serves her storytelling platform's creative goals.